Lorela Cubaj

-Lorela Cubaj (born January 8, 1999) is an Italian professional basketball player, who play currently in Umana Reyer Venezia at the Lega Basket Femminile.
+Lorela Cubaj (born January 8, 1999) is an Italian professional basketball player for the Atlanta Dream of the Women's National Basketball Association (WNBA) and for Umana Reyer Venezia of the Lega Basket Femminile.
 She played college basketball at Georgia Tech.
 She was drafted by the Seattle Storm in the 2022 WNBA draft and played for the New York Liberty in the WNBA.
 She was waived by the team during her rookie season on July 1, 2022 after playing 11 games.

 Playing career

 Early years

-Cubaj started play basketball when she was 8.
-She won the Italian U18 championship with Umana Reyer Venezia in 2016–17 season.
+Cubaj started playing basketball when she was 8.
+She won the Italian U18 championship with Umana Reyer Venezia in the 2016–17 season.

 College career

 Cubaj signed with Georgia Tech the summer of 2017.
-She made NCAA Tournament Sweet Sixteen with the Yellow Jackets in 2021, where they were defeated by South Carolina.
+She made the NCAA Tournament Sweet Sixteen with the Yellow Jackets in 2021, where they were defeated by South Carolina.
 That match Cubaj scored 15 points and grabbed 7 rebounds.

 Professional career

-On April 11, 2022, Cubaj was drafted 18th overall by the Seattle Storm in the 2022 WNBA draft and they trade her draft rights to New York immediately.
+On April 11, 2022, Cubaj was drafted 18th overall by the Seattle Storm in the 2022 WNBA draft and they traded her draft rights to New York immediately.
 Cubaj played in 11 games for the Liberty during her rookie season before being waived on July 1, 2022.
 On 15 June 2022 Cubaj was signed to Umana Reyer Venezia for the 2022–23 LBF season.